stephenanayashilliard/UFO/README.md

 ### Recommendations to the website:
 - A button allowing the user to clear all input before doing further searches.
 - Attaching any photographs or illustrations of any of the ufo sightings if they are available.
+- The website needs to alert the user that there is no data fitting a user's input.
+Currently if there is no data matching the filters then the output remains empty.